crnicavic/Dockerfiles/README.md

 containers and increments it by 1 for each container.
 So by setting it to `02:42:ac:11:00:ff` you can have 254 containers running before problems start to emerge.

+Incase there is no 'view activated computers' thing, go into the matlab Dockerfile, comment out the `ENTRYPOINT` line, build the container, run it, login, and it will appear once you go onto the mathworks account page again.
+From there download the license, and copy into the dockerfile folder, and finally build the image.